mmistakes/so-simple-theme/theme-setup/index.md

 ---

+## Disqus Comments

+To enable comments [signup for a Disqus account](https://disqus.com/admin/signup/?utm_source=New-Site) and create a shortname for your site.
+Then add it to your `_config.yml` under the site owner section like so:

+{% highlight yaml %}
+site:
+  owner:
+    disqus-shortname: shortname
+{% endhighlight %}

+If you would like comments to appear on every post or page that uses the `post.html` layout simply add the following line to your `_config.yml` and you're done.

+{% highlight yaml %}
+comments: true
+{% endhighlight %}

+To be more selective and granualar with which posts and pages Disqus comments appear on, add `comments: true` to the YAML Front Matter of each post or page instead.

+---

 ## Twitter Cards

 Feature and thumbnail images are used by [Open Graph](https://developers.facebook.com/docs/opengraph/) and [Twitter Cards](https://dev.twitter.com/docs/cards) as well.
 If you don't assign a thumbnail the site logo is used.